ACS Assessment Tool for Chemistry in Two-Year College Programs

 - Plan ahead.

-A number of factors affect how long it takes to complete the self-study tool, but previous users averaged 15-25 hours.
+A number of factors affect how long it takes to complete the assessment tool, but plan to spend 25-35 hours working on it.
 Plan accordingly.

 - Be honest and complete.

-Any self-assessment is only as good as the information you put into it.
+Any assessment is only as good as the information you put into it.
 Providing complete information and looking at it with an open mind will result in more robust results.
-Remember that the only people who will see the self-study report are those you share it with.
+Remember that the only people who will see the assessment report are those you share it with.

 - Ask for help.

-If you need help at any time, email the ACS Office of Two-Year Colleges at 2YColleges@acs.org or call 1-800-227-5558, ext.
+If you need help at any time, email the ACS Undergraduate Programs Office at 2YColleges@acs.org or call 1-800-227-5558, ext.
 6108.
-Staff will be happy to answer any questions regarding the self-study tool.
+Staff will be happy to answer any questions regarding the assessment tool.